 - Consult your attorney to determine the applicable requirements under U.S. law for your products and services, or for advice on how to work with your manufacturer/supplier to ensure compliance.

-ISA is currently developing educational programming to help the sign, graphics and visual communications industry better understand compliance responsibilities under the FCC’s rules and precedent.
+ISA is developing educational programming to help the sign, graphics and visual communications industry better understand compliance responsibilities under the FCC’s rules and precedent.

 If you have any questions about complying with the FCC regulations, please contact David Hickey, ISA vice president of advocacy at (703) 797-0479.